The Donut Hole (or Coverage Gap) is a term used to describe the third phase of your

-Question: But didn't the Donut Hole close in 2020?
+Question: But isn't the Donut Hole closed now?

 But note . . .

-monthly retail drug costs are above $420, the sooner you will enter the Donut Hole.
+So, if your average monthly retail drug costs are over $389, you will enter the Donut Hole sometime during 2023.
+The higher your monthly retail drug costs are above $389, the sooner you will enter the Donut Hole.

-You can read more in our article: Will I enter the 2024 Medicare Part D Donut Hole and when?
+You can read more in our article: When will I enter the 2023 Medicare Part D Donut Hole?

 Question: If I enter the Donut Hole, will I always pay less for my drugs now that the Donut Hole

 No. As noted above, if you enter the Coverage Gap, you may pay the same, more, or less for your formulary drugs.
 Your additional drug cost or savings on drugs in the Donut Hole depends on your Medicare Part D plan’s cost-sharing (what you are paying before entering the Donut Hole) and your plan's negotiated retail drug cost.

 For example, if your Tier 3 brand-name medication has a negotiated retail cost of $300 and your Medicare Part D plan has a $47 co-pay for this drug during your Initial Coverage phase, you would find that you will pay more for your medication when you enter the Donut Hole, even with the Donut Hole discount -- you pay $75 in the Donut Hole ($300 x 25%) vs. $47 in the Initial Coverage phase.